strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/query-engine/filtering.md

 });
 ```

-`$and` will be used implicitly when passing an object with nested conditions.
+`$and` will be used implicitly when passing an object with nested conditions:

 ```js
 const entries = await db.query('article').findMany({